Maxtermax/hermes-io-docs/docs/api/advance/useStore.md

 # useStore

-`hermes-io` provides a hook to manage the component state, oriented to a smart data propagation and updates by using `mutations` and `queries`, let's explore this by following the demo: [file explorer](https://stackblitz.com/edit/vitejs-vite-juuupt?file=README.md)
+React custom hook meant to manage the component's state by using `mutations` and `queries`, let's explore this by following the demo: [file explorer](/docs/api/advance/Example)

 ### Parameter